LaCie: Company history

-La Cie's objective was to create premier products and differentiate the company through industrial design and value added software.

 In the US, La Cie was acquired by Plus Development, a subsidiary of the storage manufacturer Quantum in December 1990.
 As a subsidiary of Quantum, La Cie was licensed as the exclusive manufacturer of Apple-branded external SCSI hard drives, using Quantum hard disks.
 Joel Kamerman and Scott Phillips negotiated the deal between Apple Computer and La Cie.
 After the 1995 acquisition of La Cie by électronique d2, company management was headed by Philippe Spruch, who continues to head the combined company as of December 2013.

-Seagate Technology announced in March 2012 it would purchase LaCie for $186 million, with the transaction expected to close in 2014.
+LaCie was purchased by Seagate Technology in March 2012 for $186 million.
 In August 2013, the US headquarters were moved back to Tigard.